 We elevate voices of wisdom and models of wise thinking, speaking, and living.

-We nurture virtues that make new realities and new relationships possible — including generous conversation, embodied presence, and sustained relationship across backgrounds and lived experience.
+We nurture virtues that build muscle memory towards sustained new realities — including generous listening, embodied presence, and transformative relationship across backgrounds and lived experience.

 We understand love as the most reliably transformative muscle of human wholeness, and we investigate the workings of love as public practice.

-We envision a world that is more fluent in the highest capacities and gifts of its own humanity — and thus able to rise to the great challenges and promise of this century.
+We envision a world that is more fluent in its own humanity — and thus able to rise to the great challenges and promise of this century.